OSWeekends/globalcount/README.md

 Easy to use counter for various people, any person can connect to your server and count people, eggs, and open source projects if you want.

+###To run:
+ - Just type :
+   -"npm install"
+   -"npm start" in the root folder

 ###Made thinking on:

  - People that need to control capacity of one space with more than one access that doesn't have automatic control.